UnitedHealth Group CEO: US health care needs to be ‘less confusing, less complex and less costly’ - Local News 8

 “As the tragic murder of UNH’s Brian Thompson made evident, public outrage over the exorbitant costs and restricted access to healthcare has reached a dangerous level in our country,” Timnit Ghermay, director of the Northwest Coalition for Responsible Investment, a center member, said in a statement.
 “Our proposal suggests some introspection by UNH that will help the company and all its stakeholders thrive.”

-Also, a coalition of patients, doctors and advocates plan to gather outside the New York Stock Exchange on Thursday to highlight the human impact of care denials by health insurers.
+On Thursday, a coalition of patients, doctors and advocates gathered outside the New York Stock Exchange to highlight the human impact of care denials by health insurers.

 “Each year, private insurers like UnitedHealth deny care to millions, forcing individuals to face delayed treatments, financial ruin, and life-threatening uncertainty,” organizer People’s Action Institute said in an advisory.
 “This small, symbolic action on Wall Street is intentionally modest in scale but will send a powerful message, spotlighting the urgent need for reform.”